Dorothy Fink: Acting Secretary of the Department of Health and Human Services

-In response to this policy shift, lawsuits were immediately filed by attorney generals of 22 states, the Association of American Medical Colleges, the Association of American Universities, and other organizations representing leading biomedical research institutions, seeking an injunction to prevent this policy from taking effect.
+On February 7, 2025, under the direction of Fink as acting HHS Secretary, the National Institutes of Health issued new guidance on NIH grants setting new, reduced, rates of support for the indirect costs of institutions performing NIH-sponsored research.
+Critics of the NIH policy shift included leading scientific and medical associations, with the sudden loss of funding described as "devastating", "apocalyptic", "disastrous" and "catastrophic".
+In response to the cuts, lawsuits were filed by attorneys general of twenty-two states, the Association of American Medical Colleges, the Association of American Universities, and other organizations representing leading biomedical research institutions, seeking an injunction to prevent the cuts from taking effect.

 On February 10, 2025, U.S. District Judge Angel Kelley from the District of Massachusetts granted the plaintiff's motion for a temporary restraining order blocking Fink's policy from taking effect as planned.
 Fink, a named co-defendant in multiple lawsuits, filed a brief in opposition to the restraining order defending the drastic cuts in NIH funding.
 After a February 21 hearing, Judge Kelley extended the temporary restraining order pending a final ruling, but major scientific research institutions have already begun to shutter laboratories, pause or rescind graduate student admissions, and freeze hiring and spending in anticipation of what they view to be a potentially catastrophic policy taking effect, as well as other cuts in federal funding related to science and public health made by Executive orders issued by President Donald Trump or at the discretion of the Department of Government Efficiency.
 On March 5, 2025, Judge Kelley ruled in favor of the plaintiffs, argued that NIH violated federal law and did not "contemplate the risk to human life as research and clinical trials are suspended in response" or "the life, careers, and advancement that will be lost as these budgets are indiscriminately slashed..."

 On February 18, 2025, it was reported that Fink and colleagues at HHS employed a new tactic to circumvent court orders enjoining the Trump administration's executive actions freezing Federal funding and cutting Congressionally allocated NIH-sponsored research.
 A leaked internal email sent to NIH personnel forbids NIH staff from submitting meeting notices to the Federal Register, the official journal of the United States Federal Government.
 Meetings of study sections and advisory councils staffed by leading scientific expertise, which are responsible for reviewing NIH funding proposals and providing guidance to NIH on funding priorities, are required by law to post meeting plans in the Federal Register 15 days in advance of their scheduled date.
 Without being able to post meeting schedules in the Federal Register, new NIH grants cannot be reviewed or awarded.
 As of March 5, 2025, no announcements of advisory council meetings have been posted, an action effectively halting the NIH grant award process.